kvarak/dnd/docs/_Rules/skills.md

   Though your clumsiness often interferes with routine tasks and you spend as much time on the ground as you do standing up, you always stay positive!
 It’s important to do your best every day. !
 You gain the following benefits:
   <ul><li>A creature that makes a melee attack against you while you are prone does not gain advantage.</li>
   <li>Whenever you roll 1 on an ability check or attack roll, you can use your reaction to gain some forgiveness.
 The next attack roll made against you before the beginning of your next turn has disadvantage.</li>
   <li>People forgive you quickly for your mistakes.
-You have Expertise on any Charisma check that you make to gain favor with a creature you’ve accidentally wronged.</li></ul>
+You have <b>Expertise</b> on any Charisma check that you make to gain favor with a creature you’ve accidentally wronged.</li></ul>
   </div>
 </details>